jonasblome/JUCE-Gain-Slider-PlugIn/README.md

 # JUCE-Delay-PlugIn
-A basic Delay VST PlugIn in C++ with a wet/dry control, a feedback option and a time option
+A basic Delay VST PlugIn in C++

+The delay has a dry/wet control and a feedback and time control